njmanton/njmanton.github.io/rules.md

 1. On a ball hit into fair territory, baserunners must attempt to reach the next base if all bases behind them are occupied_._
 2. If the umpire calls a walk, the batter walks to 1st base and forces all baserunners to move forward one base.
 However, there is no force for a baserunner to advance if the base behind them is unoccupied.
 3. On a force play, a baserunner will be out if their next base is tagged with the ball before they reach it.
-4. When there is no force, A baserunner may elect to advance, but they will be out if they are _*more than halfway towards a base when that base is tagged by a fielder*_.
+4. When there is no force, A baserunner may elect to advance, but they will be out if they are __**more than halfway towards a base when that base is tagged by a fielder**__.
 5. If the ball is caught in fair territory the force is removed.
-Baserunners must return to the base _*('tag-up')*_ they were at when the ball was pitched, and will be out if that base is tagged before they return
+Baserunners must return to the base _('tag-up')_ they were at when the ball was pitched, and will be out if that base is tagged before they return
-_*6. Once a baserunner has tagged up, they cannot then advance on a caught ball.*_
+6. __**Once a baserunner has tagged up, they cannot then advance on a caught ball.**__

 ### Tagging